 Tau Beta Pi January Officer eNotes

 Welcome Back!
-This page contains critical information and links to help YOU succeed with your spring election and initiation process and your other chapter responsibilities.
+This page contains important information and links to help you succeed with your spring election, initiation process, and other chapter responsibilities.
 Please bookmark the page to locate answers to your questions.
 A summary is at the top of the page with links to more detailed information and references.
-The deadline to apply for a TBP Fellowship is February 1, 2018.
+The deadline to apply for a TBP Fellowship is February 1, 2020.

 - If your chapter has new officers this term, submit your Report of Officer & Advisor Election and Officer Signatures Report